lemming52/killfeed/README.md

 Attempting to build a lightweight CLI Worklog tool.

 ## Usage

 ### Installation

-Currently only installation supported is by local cargo install:
+Currently the only installation method supported is by local cargo install:
 ```
 cargo install --path .
 ```